wolffsiemssen/json_risk/docs/datatypes.md

 ------------------------------------------------------------------------------
 ## `Period string`
 A JSON string representing a period.
 JSON risk accepts any string that

  - the JavaScript `parseInt()` function converts into an integer and
  - that is ended by `"y"`, `"m"`, `"w"` or `"d"` or their uppercase equivalents.

 The letters represent years, months, weeks and days, respectively.
+The strings `"2d"`, `"30W"` and `"16Y"` are valid examples.

 ------------------------------------------------------------------------------
 ## `String`